MuriloDutra/google-books-api/README.md

 # Google Books API POC

-A simple Node.js application that demonstrates the usage of the Google Books API.
+A simple Node.js application that demonstrates the usage of the Google Books API using Express.

+## Features

+- RESTful API endpoint for searching books
+- Express server implementation
+- Error handling and input validation
+- JSON response format
+- Simple HTML interface for testing

 ## Setup